 The Ebrach Abbot John Dressel built the Amtshof or tithe house from 1618 to 1630.
 The painted stucco decoration from the original period of its construction has been preserved in the chapel.

 An impressive garden was created between 1727 and 1734 under Abbot Wilhelm Sölner von Ebrach.
-The courtyard is classified as a monument by the Bavarian State Office for the Preservation of Monuments.
+The courtyard is classified as a monument by the Bavarian State Office for Monument Protection.
 The rectangular complex with corner towers has richly structured Renaissance gables and an elaborate portal.

 As mentioned, the garden transitioned along the epochs of its owners, and some elements became centrepieces in this historical evolutionary process for this historical garden.
-During the 19th century, a statement of the time was the tea drinking culture and the spaces to socialize while consuming it.
-For this reason, a Tea Pavilion was built on the surrounding wall replacing the former gate.
+During the 19th century, a statement of the time was the tea drinking culture and the spaces to socialise while consuming it.
+For this reason, a tea pavilion was built on the surrounding wall above the gate way.

-As a way to reutilize spaces and readapt heritage structures along the changing nature of the sites and times, the final aim of the interventions is to refurbish the Tea Pavilion and turn the structure into a public information point about the Cistercian Cultural Landscape in general and the historical Ebrach garden in particular.
+As a way to reutilise spaces and readapt heritage structures along the changing nature of the sites and times, the final aim of the interventions is to turn the tea pavilion into a public information point about the Cistercian Cultural Landscape in general and the historical Ebrach garden in particular.
 The endeavour is still a work in progress; however the project provided the participants an educational opportunity to witness the challenges and obstacles in the field of heritage conservation, especially in the context of this site, as well as an occasion to learn how to deal with these challenges and to adjust to achieve results.